 - 2 to 2 ½ cups tomato sauce

-- In a large mixing bowl add in the ground meat, smoked mozzarella, breadcrumbs, garlic, Italian seasoning, eggs and kosher salt (use ½ teaspoon if you’re using anything other than Diamond Crystal kosher).
+- In a large mixing bowl add in the ground meat, parmesan, breadcrumbs, garlic, Italian seasoning, eggs and kosher salt (use ½ teaspoon if you’re using anything other than Diamond Crystal kosher).

 - Using your hands, mix well until all seasoning is well incorporated.

 - Using your hands or ice cream scoop, portion out meatballs into 2 ounce portions (about the size of a golf ball).
 Roll gently between two palms and place in a single layer on a plate.
 Repeat until you run out of meatball mixture (should make 14-16 meatballs).

-- Once all your meatballs are portioned out and your dutch oven is heated up, add in about 2 tablespoons of olive oil (enough to coat the bottom of the pan).
+- Once preheated, add in about 2 tablespoons of olive oil (enough to coat the bottom of the pan).
 In a single layer, add in 6-8 meatballs, with space between each meatball.
 Brown on one side for 2-3 minutes.
 Flip using tongs and brown on the opposite side for another 2-3 minutes.
 If meatballs won’t release, allow them to cook for 30-60 seconds longer or until they release easily.

-- Once 2 sides are brown, remove all meatballs to the original plate.
+- Once 2 sides of each meatball are brown, remove all meatballs to the original plate.
 If you need to, add the rest of the olive oil into the dutch oven.
-Repeat searing process until all meatballs are seared on both sides.
+Repeat the searing process until all meatballs are seared on both sides.

 - If you can’t find a ground mixture of beef, pork or veal, use 80/20 ground beef.

-- Make a test patty if you’re unsure if the seasoning is enough.
+- Make a test meatball if you’re unsure if the seasoning is enough.

 - You can freeze the meatballs before or after cooking.